Proteusiq/makelele/README.md

 ```

 **Access the API**:
-Open your browser and go to http://127.0.0.1:8000/quote/{category}.
+Open your browser and go to http://127.0.0.1:8000/joke/{category}.
 Replace {category} with one of the categories defined in your jokes.toml file (e.g., golf).

 ### API Endpoints
 #### Get a Random Quote
-- URL: `/quote/{category}`
+- URL: `/joke/{category}`
 - Method: `GET`
 - URL Parameters: `category=[string]` (required) - The category of quotes you want to retrieve.
 - Success Response:
     - Code: 200 OK
-    - Content: `{"quote": "A random quote from the specified category"}`
+    - Content: `{"joke": "A random quote from the specified category"}`
 - Error Response:
     - Code: 404 Not Found
     - Content: `{"detail": "Category not found"}`